Every once in a while, an automaker decides to take a chance on a vehicle that's like nothing else on the road. The Juke is just such a machine.

 The Juke is offered in S, SV, SL, Nismo and Nismo RS trim levels.

-The S comes equipped with A/C, power windows and locks, Bluetooth connectivity, a trip computer with outside temperature display, cruise control, keyless entry, a six-speaker AM/FM/CD stereo with AUX and USB input jacks, and 17-inch alloy wheels.
+The S comes equipped with A/C, keyless entry, a push-button ignition, a rear-view camera, power windows and locks, Bluetooth connectivity, a trip computer with outside temperature display, cruise control, a six-speaker AM/FM/CD stereo with AUX and USB input jacks, and 17-inch alloy wheels.

 The SV adds the I-CON system, a moonroof, a proximity key, push-button start, automatic climate control, premium cloth upholstery, a leather-wrapped steering wheel and SiriusXM satellite radio.